-- Initial advisory meeting: Each student will meet with the graduate committee before the start of his or her first term in order to discuss how to explore research opportunities, and help to identify and solve initial problems settling in at Stony Brook. (see also: Graduate Committee) - M. Phil: The M.Phil degree indicates academic achievements well beyond those required for a regular master's degree and may be awarded to a continuing student en route to the Ph.D. when there is compelling reason to do so but it is very much the exception, rather than the rule.

-M.S.: sequence of events: see: (in order): M.S. thesis abstract, M.S. thesis, M.S. thesis defense committee, and M.S. thesis defense.

-M.S. thesis abstract or Abstract of proposed M.S. thesis: A one or two page document stating the most essential aspects of the student's proposed M.S. thesis, the M.S. thesis abstract is generally prepared and submitted to the graduate committee during the student's second semester here.
+- Initial advisory meeting: Each student will meet with the graduate committee before the start of his or her first term in order to discuss how to explore research opportunities, and help to identify and solve initial problems settling in at Stony Brook. (see also: Graduate Committee) - M. Phil: The M.Phil degree requires completion of all requirements for the degree of doctor of philosophy except the dissertation, and shall require that the student has been admitted to candidacy in a doctor of philosophy curriculum offered by the institution conferring the master of philosophy degree.
+The M. Phil degree may be awarded to a continuing student en route to the Ph.D. when there is compelling reason to do so but it is very much the exception, rather than the rule. - M.S.: sequence of events: see: (in order): M.S. thesis abstract, M.S. thesis, M.S. thesis defense committee, and M.S. thesis defense. - M.S. thesis abstract or Abstract of proposed M.S. thesis: A one or two page document stating the most essential aspects of the student's proposed M.S. thesis, the M.S. thesis abstract is generally prepared and submitted to the graduate committee during the student's second semester here.
 It must be signed by between one and three faculty, including a 'potential sponsor', who thereby states a tentative willingness to be the student's thesis advisor, providing the intellectual and possibly the financial support necessary for the completion of the thesis.
-The receipt by the graduate committee of the signed proposal abstract is all that is required for the student to formally begin the M.S. thesis research, leading to the M.S. thesis preparation and defense. (see also: M.S. thesis, graduate committee)

-M.S. thesis: The M.S. thesis is the document that summarizes the work that went into a student's M.S. research.
+The receipt by the graduate committee of the signed proposal abstract is all that is required for the student to formally begin the M.S. thesis research, leading to the M.S. thesis preparation and defense. (see also: M.S. thesis, graduate committee) - M.S. thesis: The M.S. thesis is the document that summarizes the work that went into a student's M.S. research.
 The scientific content of the thesis is determined by the student and their advisor, and must be approved by the student's M.S. thesis defense committee.
-The university has very specific rules about how the text and figures in the thesis are to be formatted. (see also: 'accepted' M.S. thesis, advisor, proposed M.S. thesis abstract, M.S. thesis defense, M.S. thesis defense committee)

-M.S. thesis defense committee: The M.S. defense committee is selected by the Graduate Director, with advice from the student's advisor.
-It consists of three scientists, at least two of whom must be members of the Geoscience faculty.
-One of the three committee members is generally the student's advisor and another is the voting chair of the committee. (see also: M.S. thesis, M.S. thesis defense)

-M.S. thesis defense: During the M.S. thesis defense a student's thesis is evaluated to determine whether it is acceptable for the M.S. degree.
+The university has very specific rules about how the text and figures in the thesis are to be formatted. (see also: 'accepted' M.S. thesis, advisor, proposed M.S. thesis abstract, M.S. thesis defense, M.S. thesis defense committee) - M.S. thesis defense committee: The M.S. defense committee is selected by the Graduate Director, with advice from the student's advisor.
+This committee consists of three experts in the field who hold a PhD degree, at least two of whom must be members of the program faculty.
+One of the three committee members is generally the student's advisor and another is the voting chair of the committee. (see also: M.S. thesis, M.S. thesis defense) - M.S. thesis defense: During the M.S. thesis defense a student's thesis is evaluated to determine whether it is acceptable for the M.S. degree.